PLUMBERS/slatepressv03

 Notes from the workshop

-Phones, websites, and the math of running a plumbing shop.
+phones, websites, and the math of running a plumbing shop.

 Field notes on the unit economics of inbound calls, the agencies that quietly bill you for nothing, and what's actually changing about getting customers in 2026.
 Written for plumbers, not for agencies.

-Why the cold-call agencies keep finding you.
+why the cold-call agencies keep finding you.

 It isn't that your shop is special.
 It isn't that they've researched your business.
 It's that their unit economics structurally require them to find every plumber, every week — and the cold-DM is a confession about what kind of operation is reaching out.

-Why your phone went quiet.
+why your phone went quiet.

 It isn't your reviews, it isn't the season, and it isn't the service area.
 Most of the calls you think are missing are calls that did come in — they just hit a voicemail nobody listened to until Tuesday.
 The math on what that's actually costing you, and what fixing it looks like.

 More notes shipping weekly.
-Territory math, what an "AI front office" actually does, and the one number on a plumbing P&L
+Territory math, what an "AI front office" actually does, and the one number on a plumbing P&L that tells you whether your marketing is working.